 The Cabot Town Clerk’s Office remains open during normal hours Monday – Thursday, 8 am to 5 pm.
 HOWEVER, that will be re-evaluated daily based on the evolving situation with COVID-19.
 If you can, conduct your business with the Town Office via the phone, online, drop box or through the mail (including dog renewals), please do so.

 Betty Ritter, Town Clerk/Treasurer

-Due to many of the Rabies Clinics closing because of the Corona Virus the Town of Cabot will waive the late fee for licensing your dog until May 1, 2020.
+Due to many of the Rabies Clinics closing because of the Corona Virus the Town of Cabot will waive the late fee for licensing your dog until June 1, 2020.
 PLEASE NOTE THAT THE DATE FOR LICENSING IS STILL DUE ON APRIL 1, 2020.
 You can do this by dropping a check in the mail, or we have a drop box right outside the door that you can put your check in made out to the Town of Cabot.
 We will then register your dog and send back a copy of the license and the new tag.
 The fee for this is $13.00 for dogs that are not neutered or spayed and $9.00 for dogs that are spayed or neutered.
 Our mailing address is P. O. Box 36.
 If you need to check to see if your dog’s rabies are current please give us a call at 563-2279.
-The Hardwick Veterinary Clinic has set up two additional days for getting your dog vaccinated.
-I am listing below the information:

 Cabot Town Clerk/Treasurer